Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 \subsection{A large-scale flow impinging on a fast outflow}

-An example of colliding plasmas on the largest scale in heliophysics involves the interplanetary medium into which the heliosphere is moving.
-Figure~\ref{fig:ophercomposite} [H-IV:3.3] ``shows the prevailing picture of the global heliosphere.
-The structure is characterized by three flow discontinuities: the termination shock (TS), the heliopause (HP), and the bow shock (BS).
+An example of \indexit{flow!wind onto interstellar medium}colliding plasmas on the largest scale in heliophysics involves the \indexit{interstellar medium}interstellar \indexit{ISM|see{interstellar medium}}medium into which the heliosphere is moving.
+Figure~\ref{fig:ophercomposite} \ors[IV:3.3] ``shows the prevailing picture of the global heliosphere.
+The structure is characterized by three flow discontinuities: the \indexit{termination shock}termination shock (TS), the \indexit{heliopause}heliopause (HP), and the \indexit{bow shock}bow shock (BS).
 The solar wind density and therefore its ram pressure falls off as $r^{-2}$, where $r$ is the distance from the Sun.
 The wind speed is supersonic and super-Alfv\'{e}nic, so when the ram pressure falls to the pressure of the ambient [interstellar medium (ISM)], the result is a shock, specifically the ellipsoidal TS in Fig.~\ref{fig:ophercomposite}, where the flow is decelerated.

 If the ISM flow is super-Alfv\'{e}nic, it also encounters a shock as it approaches the Sun, specifically the roughly hyperboloid shaped bow shock in Fig.~\ref{fig:ophercomposite}, where the ISM flow is decelerated to subsonic speeds.
 However, the $v_{\rm ISM}=23-27$ km~s$^{-1}$ interstellar flow happens to yield an Alfv\'{e}nic Mach number of $M_{\rm A}\approx 1$, making the existence or nonexistence of a bow shock very much an open question.
 Much depends on the strength and orientation of the ISM magnetic field, $B_{\rm ISM}$.
 The higher $B_{\rm ISM}$ is (and the more perpendicular to the ISM flow), the lower $M_{\rm A}$ should be, and less likely that there is a bow shock.